Information Loss in Generalized Symmetry Breaking: Anyon Condensation and Entropic Order parameters

 The condensation process and the subsequent reduction in the amount of symmetry of the system are described in terms of an algebraic object known as Frobenius or condensable algebra $\mathbb{A}$.
 The condensable algebra is the sum of simple objects of the uncondensed category with associated algebra $\cA$.
-From an algebraic operator perspective, a condensable algebra object can be thought of as a generalized analog of a subgroup, and the invariant subspace under its action corresponds to different gaugings/condensations or phases \cite{Yu:2025}.
-As will be shown, $\mathbb{A}$ defines a conditional expectation that acts as a projector from the pre-condensed algebra to the post-condensed smaller subalgebra $\varepsilon_{\mathbb{A}}: \mathcal{A}\to \mathcal{T}$, which amounts to the inclusion of subfactors $\mathcal{T}\subset \mathcal{A}$.
+From an algebraic operator perspective, a condensable algebra object can be thought of as a generalized analog of a subgroup, and the invariant subspace {corresponds to different patterns of symmetry reduction in the system under consideration} \cite{Yu:2025}.
+As will be shown, $\mathbb{A}$ defines a conditional expectation that acts as a projector from the pre-condensed algebra to the post-condensed smaller subalgebra $\varepsilon_{\mathbb{A}}: \mathcal{A}\to \mathcal{T}$, which amounts to the inclusion {$\mathcal{T}\subset \mathcal{A}$ together with the conditional expectation $\varepsilon_{\mathbb{A}}$}.
 That is, we decompose the larger algebra $\cA$ into elements of $\cT$.
-In the formalism of anyon condensation developed in ~\cite{Bais1,Bais2} that we follow from here on, a condensation algebra gauging or projection is implemented in terms of the so-called \emph{restriction map}, which imposes a set of conditions that relate the particle excitations in $\cA$ to those in the condensed phase $\cT$.
-In general, the operators in $\cT$ refer to elements of a fusion category rather than a modular one, since it may include excitations that are confined by the surrounding condensate.
-By projecting these confined excitations, one obtains the deconfined sector of condensed theory, described by an algebra of operators $\mathcal{U}$ with the fusion rules determined now as a modular tensor category.
+In the formalism of anyon condensation developed in ~\cite{Bais1,Bais2}, a condensation algebra is implemented in terms of the so-called \emph{restriction map}, which imposes a set of conditions that relate the particle excitations in $\cA$ to those in the condensed phase $\cT$. \footnote{In this work, we focus solely on determining the structure of $\cT$, given the original algebra $\cA$ and basic information about the condensate, such as the identification of the bosonic particles that condense.
+In this sense, we do not address the full topological phase transition from $\cA$ to $\mathcal{U}$, but instead concentrate solely on the symmetry reduction from $\cA$ to $\cT$.}.